-Understand how democracy and having a voice benefits the school community Understand why our school community benefits from a Learning Charter and can help others to follow it to store this success experience in my internal treasure chest assertively to resist pressure from myself and others Assertiveness Peer pressure Recognise when people are putting me under pressure and can explain ways to resist this when I want Identify feelings of anxiety and fear associated with peer pressure Celebrating inner strength Know myself well enough to have a clear picture of what I believe is right and wrong tap into my inner strength and know how to be assertive Know how to show love and appreciation to the people and animals who are special to me Know that I can love and be loved PSHE and Citizenship LKS2 Body Awareness and Consent My Body is Mine Lesson What is privacy?
+Take on a role in a group and contribute to the overall outcome Having a voice Understand how democracy and having a voice benefits the school community Understand why our school community benefits from a Learning Charter and can help others to follow it changed when I got to know them Explain why it is good to accept people for who they are.
+Identify the contributions made by myself and others to the group's achievement Know how to share in the success of a group and how to store this success experience in my internal treasure chest guilt) and know how to act assertively to resist pressure from myself and others Assertiveness Peer pressure Recognise when people are putting me under pressure and can explain ways to resist this when I want Identify feelings of anxiety and fear associated with peer pressure Celebrating inner strength Know myself well enough to have a clear picture of what I believe is right and wrong need to feel pressurised into having a boyfriend/ girlfriend Showing appreciation to people and animals Know how to show love and appreciation to the people and animals who are special to me Know that I can love and be loved PSHE and Citizenship LKS2 Body Awareness and Consent My Body is Mine Lesson What is privacy?
 What kind of touvh is acceptable?
-YEAR 5 BEING ME IN MY WORLD Planning the forthcoming year face new challenges positively and know how to set personal goals know how to use my Jigsaw Journal know what I value most about my school and can identify my hopes for this school year Being a citizen CELEBRATING DIFFERENCES Cultural differences and how they can cause conflict understand that cultural differences sometimes cause conflict be aware of my own culture Racism understand what racism is be aware of my attitude towards people from different races DREAMS AND GOALS Future dreams Understand that I will need money to help me achieve some of my dreams Identify what I would like my life to be like when I am grown up The importance of money Know about a range of jobs carried out by people I know HEALTHY ME Smoking, including vaping Know the health risks of smoking and can tell you how tobacco affects the lungs, liver and heart Make an informed decision about whether or not I choose to smoke and know how to resist pressure Alcohol RELATIONSHIPS Self-recognition and self-worth Have an accurate picture of who I am as a person in terms of my characteristics and personal qualities know how to keep building my own self-esteem Building self-esteem Understand that belonging to an online community can MONEY MATTERS Twinkl To recognise that people, have different attitudes towards saving.
+YEAR 5 BEING ME IN MY WORLD Planning the forthcoming year face new challenges positively and know how to set personal goals know how to use my Jigsaw Journal know what I value most about my school and can identify my hopes for this school year Being a citizen CELEBRATING DIFFERENCES Cultural differences and how they can cause conflict understand that cultural differences sometimes cause conflict be aware of my own culture Racism understand what racism is DREAMS AND GOALS Future dreams Understand that I will need money to help me achieve some of my dreams Identify what I would like my life to be like when I am grown up The importance of money Know about a range of jobs carried out by people I know Alcohol HEALTHY ME Smoking, including vaping Know the health risks of smoking and can tell you how tobacco affects the lungs, liver and heart Make an informed decision about whether or not I choose to smoke and know how to resist pressure RELATIONSHIPS Self-recognition and self-worth Have an accurate picture of who I am as a person in terms of my characteristics and personal qualities know how to keep building my own self-esteem Building self-esteem Understand that belonging to an online community can MONEY MATTERS Twinkl To recognise that people, have different attitudes towards saving.
 To understand different ways to pay for things and the choices people have about this.
 To recognise that people make spending decisions based on priorities, needs and wants.
 To explain why we need to budget and how to make one.